adefauzan/CTAID/README.md

 🏛️#Colonial Tomb Archive ID
-Collaborative GIS Hub for Colonial Chinese Tombs Indonesia (KITLV Open Data) ⚠️ ETHICAL DISCLAIMER: This project is dedicated to historical research and cultural preservation.
+Collaborative GIS Hub for Colonial Chinese Tombs (KITLV Open Data) ⚠️ ETHICAL DISCLAIMER: This project is dedicated to historical research and cultural preservation.
 Users are strictly urged to use this spatial data wisely and ethically.
 High-precision data is intentionally avoided to prevent misuse that could threaten the physical integrity or sanctity of these heritage sites.

 🌟 Project Vision